Online Character Manager

 The major resisters to IS hegemony are the remaining nomadic tribes to the far Northwest (though they are weak now), the Duchy of Mount Bronar to the north, a coalition of previously contentious barons and settled barbarian tribes who have banded together to form a large, if poorly organized, force.
 To the far Northeast are orc tribes and the WildLands.
 Trapped in the middle are the towns and baronies of the Borderlands (bordering the Duchy of Mount Bronar, the Orc tribes and the IS).
 Crosshaven is in the Borderlands (close to the Duchy) and is becoming a major trade stop over due to the strange "Conflict in the South" as the locals call it.
 Traders coming from the Duchy, the Northeast and the coast used to travel through the area of the Conflict via the trade road from Naroth, but have been diverted west, through Crosshaven, to avoid it.
 The IS is watching this "Conflict" and attempting to do intelligence gathering.
 They are being patient and mostly countering the Duke's moves to gain more barons, they are economically and diplomatically wooing the southern Baronies.
 The "Conflict" is wasting the resources of the Borderland Baronies and the Duchy.
 The one downside is many of the independent baronies are joining the Duchy to get the Dukes help in resisting the raids.
 The IS is looking for an excuse to send in a largish (2,000+) brigade to "help", then build a permanent base.
 They are wooing the southern Baronies to their side in exchange for aid in any attacks.
 They have many diplomatic missions going to Mt.
 Bronar, but are not very serious about any treaties (except those that allow IS merchants to trade more freely in the Duchy).

-Total population of the IS less than, but approaching, two million.
+Total population of the IS is just over two million and rising.

 Points of Geographic Interest - The Haldor Plateau.
 150 miles East of Dar Karador is a small mountain range that has a lake on a high plateau.
 It was believed that the original laws that have governed Dar Karador and the IS came straight from Haldor on the banks of Lake Haldor.
 This has been a questing place for shamans and others wanting to prove themselves or get advice (similar to the Oracle at Delphi).
 The winds that blow over the Lake are said to carry Haldor's voice if you listen closely.
 Nearby are a series of caves that eventually wind around under Lake Haldor where there are underground streams and lakes.
 The caves have various denizens, so far none of which have been particularly evil or mysterious, but the caves are very extensive and have not been fully explored.
 The High Guard (the Guards posted to the Council Chambers and to the Eldar Council) all have to quest here and kill a beast.
 That test being more a show of dedication and willingness to follow any command given than a test of actual martial prowess.